 Can I register online?

-No. Registration will only take place at the beginning of the event.
-Registration will begin at 12:30pm and the ride will begin at 2pm.
+No. Not for New York, at least.
+Registration will only take place at the beginning of the event at 1:00pm.
+The ride will kick off at 2pm.

 This is such a great idea!
-How do I throw a Cranksgiving in my own town?
+How can I bring Cranksgiving to my city?

 Cranksgiving is a simple event to throw because it requires minimal volunteer effort.
-This guide has always been a great starting point.
+Read our How-To guide for a great starting point.
+Want to dig deeper?
+Join the organizers forum at cranksgiving.org/forum